-Earlier in the year I was feeling so disorganised and messy because I couldn't fit enough of my to-do lists in my planner and that's when I discovered Hello Day, and now I could not imagine getting through my working day without it.
-I use, both an online and a traditional paper planner so I thought that it would be okay to buy such a big planner and just keep it by my desk, well no, I bring it to pretty much every meeting and it look just as good as when I first bought it.
+Earlier in the year I felt so disorganised and messy because I couldn't fit enough of my to-do lists in my planner and that's when I discovered Hello Day, and now I could not imagine getting through my working day without it.
+I use, both an online and a traditional paper planner so I thought that it would be okay to buy such a big planner and just keep it by my desk, well no, I bring it to pretty much every meeting and it looks just as good as when I first bought it.
 I have the original daily planner in the Flock design and it's so pretty and I just love looking at it.

-Hello Day planners are not just your regular planners, they are all about mindset, health and accomplishment, for example, there are encouraging quotes, space for your top 3 To Do's and pages for reflection and goal planning.
+Hello Day planners are not just your regular planners, they are all about mindset, health, and accomplishment, for example, there are encouraging quotes, space for your top 3 To Do's, and pages for reflection and goal planning.

 Kirsten M Wilson, the woman behind Hello day, started researching back in 2015 and launched her first product on the last day of August 2016.
 The business has now grown and I first meet Kirsten at Top Drawer in January 2019 where she also won the stationery category.
-With a background in interior design everything Kirsten comes up with is beautiful, thoughtful and has purpose.
+With a background in interior design everything Kirsten comes up with is beautiful, thoughtful, and has purpose.

 I’ve always been obsessed with planning since I was a young girl.
 Every year I would shop for my school planner and my mom would roll her eyes at the effort I put in to finding just the right one.
 My whole life would go into those planners and this continued through school, college and into my working life.

 How long have you been wholesaling? and how did you get your first stockist?

 I have been wholesaling since 2016 when I started.
 In my first year, I approached a few shops in my husband's hometown in the Northwest.
 I literally just walked in and showed them my products, and they bought some.

 What do you find the most challenging with wholesale?